prettier/prettier/README.md

 In the future we will have better support for formatting whole projects.

+If you're worried that Prettier will change the correctness of your code, add `--debug-check` to the command.
+This will cause Prettier to print an error message if it detects that code correctness might have changed.
+Note that `--write` cannot be used with `--debug-check`.

 #### Pre-commit hook for changed files

 You can use this with a pre-commit tool.
 This can re-format your files that are marked as "staged" via `git add`  before you commit.